-The Committee structures the components of the compensation program in order to generate adequate incentives to increase Shareholders value in the long-term while maintaining a balance to limit excessive risk taking.
+The HRS Committee structures the components of the compensation program in order to generate adequate incentives to increase Shareholders value in the long-term while maintaining a balance to limit excessive risk taking.

-As part of measures in place to mitigate risk related to compensation structure, the Committee establishes the total compensation of the Named Executives based on a balanced approach between fixed and variable compensation components.
+As part of measures in place to mitigate risk related to compensation structure, the HRS Committee establishes the total compensation of the Named Executives based on a balanced approach between fixed and variable compensation components.
 The use of multiple components limits the risks associated with having the focus on one specific component and provides flexibility to compensate short to medium term goals and long-term objectives in order to maximize Shareholders value.

 The fixed component of the Named Executives' compensation is essentially composed of the base salary, which represents between 20% and 23% of their total compensation.
-The components forming the remaining 77% to 80% represent the "value at risk" and aim at rewarding short to long-term objectives and are composed of an annual incentive (100% performance based on a yearly basis), grant of RSUs (one half of which is performance based on a 3-year period) and grant of options.
-In connection with the implementation of its strategic growth plan, the Corporation has generally reached its targets for each of the components of the compensation structure for the Named Executives.
+The components forming the remaining 77% to 80% represent the "value at risk" and aim at rewarding short to long-term objectives and are composed of an annual incentive (100% performance based on a yearly basis), annual grant of RSUs (one half of which is performance measured over a 3-year period) and grant of options.

 The long-term compensation comprises RSUs and options.
-The Committee considers that the granting and vesting policies provide sufficient incentives to motivate the Named Executives in the long-term to increase the overall value of the Corporation and thereby provide an adequate alignment of their interest with those of the Shareholders.
-In addition, the increase of the performance component targets of the Named Executives, coupled with the reduction of the option component of the long-term incentives resulted in a further alignment of the Named Executives interests with those of the Shareholders.
+The HRS Committee considers that the granting and vesting practice provide sufficient incentives to motivate the Named Executives in the long-term to increase the overall value of the Corporation and thereby provide an adequate alignment of their interest with those of the

+Shareholders.
+In addition, the increase of the performance component targets of the Named Executives, coupled with the reduction of the option component of the long-term incentives contributed to this better alignment.

-Options vest over a three-year period and have a five-year term.
-The Committee considers that these characteristics provide sufficient incentives to motivate the Named Executives in the long-term to increase the overall value of the Corporation and thereby provide an adequate alignment of their interest with those of the Shareholders.
+Options granted annually vest over a three-year period and have a five-year term.
+The HRS Committee considers that these characteristics provide sufficient incentives to motivate the Named Executives in the long-term to increase the overall value of the Corporation.
 Notwithstanding the foregoing, because of the nature of an option, market volatility may result in financial benefit which may not be strictly related to the performance of the Corporation.
-In assessing the component and respective proportion of the elements forming part of the long-term compensation components, the Committee decided to establish such respective proportion to 40% in options and 60% in RSUs in order to ensure that interests of the Named Executives are aligned with those of the Shareholders.
+In assessing the component and respective proportion of the elements forming part of the long-term compensation components, the HRS Committee decided to establish such respective proportion to 40% for options and 60% for RSUs in order to ensure that interests of the Named Executives are aligned with those of the Shareholders.

-Within the scope of ensuring best practices, the Committee adopted formal securities ownership guidelines in 2015 in order to further align the long-term interests of the Shareholders, provided that the calculation of the minimum shareholding be based on:
+Within the scope of ensuring best practices, the HRS Committee adopted formal securities ownership guidelines in 2015 which was revised in 2020 in order to further align the long-term interests of the Shareholders.
+The revised guidelines provides that the calculation of the minimum shareholding be based on:

-- (i) the higher of the acquisition cost or market value of shares; - (ii) the higher of the issue price or market value with respect to DSUs and RSUs; and - (iii) with respect to RSUs, only those which are exclusively subject to time-based vesting shall be used in the determination of the minimum securities ownership.
+- (i) the value of the holding on the last trading day of each year; and - (ii) with respect to RSUs, only those which are exclusively subject to time-based vesting shall be used in the determination of the minimum securities ownership.